 If you are new to this hobby, it’s a good idea to start your credit card applications with Chase cards.
 That’s because Chase has some of the best travel rewards cards, but it also has strict application rules.

 If you’ve opened 5 or more credit card accounts (from any bank) in the past 24 months, it’s VERY UNLIKELY Chase will approve you for several great cards, like the Chase Sapphire Preferred and Chase Southwest Plus.

 Note: There are certain small business cards that will NOT hurt your chances of being approved for other Chase cards under their strict application rules.

 Using your card for everyday spending is a major way to earn rewards!

 You should put all your spending on a credit card after you sign-up, to make sure you unlock the valuable welcome bonus.
 After that, use the cards that will give you the most rewards for your situation.
 In other words, pay attention to bonus categories!

 For example, the Chase Sapphire Preferred gives you 2X points on dining, so it’s a good card to use at restaurants.
-And the Blue Cash Preferred® Card from American Express offers 6% cash back at supermarkets (on up to $6,000 in spending per year).
+And the Blue Cash Preferred® Card from American Express offers 6% cash back (then 1%) at supermarkets (on up to $6,000 in spending per year).
+Terms apply.